rpatterson/prunerr/README.rst

           :target: https://liberapay.com/rpatterson/donate

-This repository is meant to be used as a minimal, yet opinionated baseline for software projects.
+This repository is meant to be used as a minimal, yet opinionated baseline for `Python`_ software projects.
 It includes:

+- Basic `Python "distribution"/project`_ metadata
 - A `Makefile`_ for local development build, test and maintenance tasks
 - `Docker`_ container images for users and development
 - `Docker`_ container images for users and development in which tests are run
-- A `Makefile`_ target to format all code, including using for style
+- A `Makefile`_ target to format all Python code, including using `Black`_ for style
-- A kitchen sink linter configuration that runs all available code checks
+- A `kitchen sink linter configuration`_ for `Prospector`_ that runs all available Python code checks
+- A `tox.ini`_ configuration for `Tox`_ to run all tests and linters in multiple Python versions, including some checks not provided by Prospector.
 - `VCS hooks`_ to enforce `conventional commits`_ and successful build and test on commit and push, and release notes on push
 - Targets/recipes in the `Makefile`_ to automate releases controlled by `conventional